GavinHigham/Tiny-Universe-Engine/README.md

 #Sock Engine#

 Sock is a free 3D game engine that I'm making in my free time as a hobby and learning project.
-Sock sort of stands for Shitty OpenGL C. The 'k' is silent.
+Sock sort of stands for Simple OpenGL C. The 'k' is silent.

 Currently only really maintained for OSX.